Understanding Preventive Dental Care Solutions for Families

 Tobacco and alcohol use can have severe negative impacts on oral health, increasing the risk of gum disease, tooth loss, and oral cancer.

-Smoking weakens the immune system, making it harder for the body to fight off infections like gum disease, while alcohol can dry out the mouth, reducing saliva flow and promoting bacteria growth.
+Smoking weakens the immune system, making it harder for the body to fight off infections like gum disease, while alcohol can dry out the mouth, reducing saliva flow and promoting bacterial growth.

 Both substances can lead to stained teeth, bad breath, and more serious conditions if not addressed.